Neptune-Sky/VanillaUpgrades/README.md

 The goal of this mod is to upgrade the vanilla experience with tons of quality of life stuff.
 Current features are:

+- Greatly increased zoom-in/movement limits of the camera in world/build views.
+- Timewarp now stops when entering a planet's SoI.*
+- Time slowdown, you can now use decimal timewarps and even freeze time completely.
+(Off by default, due to cheaty nature.)
+- Physics timewarp up to 25x on all difficulties (Off by default, due to cheaty nature.)

+**New UI:**
 - Toggles for disabling adaptation and snapping in the build grid.
 - Manual delta V calculator in build mode.
 Can be toggled with C.
 - New HUD window in world view that shows apoapsis, periapsis, eccentricity, and angle of your rocket.
 - World time view, and reimplementation of 1.35's indicator saying how long you've been timewarping for.
-- Greatly increased zoom-in/movement limits of the camera in world/build views.
-- Timewarp now stops when entering a planet's SoI.*
-- Time slowdown, you can now use decimal timewarps and even freeze time completely.
-(Off by default, due to cheaty nature.)
-- Physics timewarp up to 25x on all difficulties (Off by default, due to cheaty nature.)

 **New Unit Displays:**